oerpli/MONitERO/README.md

 * Repeat both steps until convergence.
 This is done in a very primitive way: The powershell script redirects the outputs from `psql -f <File>` to `log.txt` and reads the last few lines after each step to check for `UPDATE 0` or similar.
 I wasn't aiming for a Turing award with this (though I would still accept it, if you're offering).

 #### Cross Chain Analysis
-These steps assume that you want to analyse MoneroV and Monero Original, though all scripts can be easily adapted for additional forks.
+If you want to  analyse MoneroV and Monero Original, scripts are already provided.
+If you are interested in other forks, the scripts can be easily adapted.

 For this purpose you should have the `<fork>_data` folders in `./data`, each with the inputs/outputs CSV file, where `<fork>` is the abbreviation of the fork, e.g. `xmv` or `xmo`.

 Then head to the `./sql/matching/fork_analysis` folder and look if the file `defs_<fork>.sql` already exists.
 If not, copy one of the existing defs-files and follow the guidelines in the first few lines on how to adapt it for your fork of choice.

-Then open `0_run_fork_analysis.sql` and add the fork-height of <fork> to the function, should be something like this `WHEN lower($1) = 'xmo' THEN height := 1546000;`.
+Open `0_run_fork_analysis.sql` and add the fork-height of <fork> to the function, something like `WHEN lower($1) = 'xmo' THEN height := 1546000;`.

-Then run the script, but you have to provide the correct `defs_<fork>.sql` file as an argument, i.e.:
+Then run the script.
+For this, you have to provide the correct `defs_<fork>.sql` file as an argument, i.e.:

 ```
 # For <fork>
 psql -f 0_run_fork_analysis.sql -v currency=defs_<fork>.sql